gathuku/gathuku.me/_posts/2023-03-15-event-debounce.md

 This works as a charm, scheduling and clearing timeouts happen very fast.

-> [@hopesoft](https://github.com/hopsoft) has made a [great package debounce](https://github.com/hopsoft/debounced) that is tailured to work with Stimulus and Stimulus reflex
+> [@hopesoft](https://github.com/hopsoft) has made a [great package debounce](https://github.com/hopsoft/debounced) that is tailored to work with Stimulus and Stimulus reflex